What is Encapsulation?

 A computer running four virtual machines expends additional resources for each instance of the operating system that it runs, while a computer with an installed containerization engine could run the same number of applications on a single operating system.
 As a result, multiple containers can operate using the same computing capacity as a single virtual machine.

-Containers are just one example of encapsulation where data and methods are bundled together into a single package.
+Containers are just one example of encapsulation in coding where data and methods are bundled together into a single package.

-As we mentioned earlier, encapsulation allows developers to bundle data and methods together but it can also be used to hide sensitive data that should not be exposed to users.
+As we mentioned earlier, encapsulation in object oriented programming allows developers to bundle data and methods together but it can also be used to hide sensitive data that should not be exposed to users.
 In the Java programming language, and in many other languages, information hiding is controlled using getter/setter methods for data attributes that will be readable or that may be updated by other classes.

 A getter method is used to retrieve the value of a specific variable within a class.
 A setter method is used to set or update the value of a specific variable within a class.
 Programmers can use access modifiers to define the visibility and accessibility of classes, along with the data and methods that they contain.
 In the Java programming language, there are four types of access modifiers to choose from: